Coach: Blake Anderson

 Bingham leads the Sun Belt in both sacks (9.0) and tackles for loss (18.5) and is ranked No. 27 in tackles (5.4 pg).
 The Bennettsville, S.C., native is responsible for the 11th most tackles for loss and 21st most sacks in the nation, while also ranking No. 9 in the nation among defensive linemen in tackles.

 *Junior WR Kirk Merritt (6-0/210)

 Merritt currently tops the Sun Belt in both receptions (6.2 pg) and receiving yards (78.2 pg), and he ranks No. 21 and No. 34 in the nation in each stat, respectively.
 His 75 receptions are the fourth most in school history for a single season, and his 939 yards and seven receiving touchdowns are both the fifth most.

 The secondary is led by senior Justin Clifton, a first-team all-Sun Belt selection.
 He was second on the team with 75 tackles and also intercepted two passes (returning one for a touchdown).

 ***Freshman RB Toa Taua (5-10/220)

+Running back Toa Tauawas named the Mountain West Freshman of the Year.
 The Lompoc, California, native led all Mountain West freshman with 816 yards and six rushing touchdowns.
 His 816 yards ranked him 10th-most among freshman running backs nationally.

 Senior DT Korey Rush (6-0/285)